2007 Detroit Lions season

-The 2007 Detroit Lions season was the 78th season for the team in the National Football League.
+The 2007 Detroit Lions season was the 78th season for the team in the National Football League (NFL).
 After achieving a 6–2 record at the halfway mark, the Lions lost seven of their last eight games.
 They finished with a 7–9 record for their seventh consecutive losing season.
 After the 6–2 start, the Lions would go 5–47 in their next 52 games, including a 19-game losing streak between Week 17 of 2007 and Week 2 of 2009, which resulted in the first-ever winless 16-game season in 2008.
 The Lions improved upon their 3–13 record in 2006 but failed to make the playoffs once again, extending their postseason drought to eight years.
 The 7–9 record was nonetheless the best record the Lions had in any season under general manager Matt Millen.

 The 422 pass completions that Detroit surrendered in 2007 is an NFL record.
-The 70.1% completion percentage against the Lions defense was the worst in league history until it was broken by the Colts in 2011.
+The 70.1% completion percentage against the Lions defense was the worst in league history until it was broken by the Indianapolis Colts in 2011.

-After beating the Bears, 16–7, at Soldier Field on October 28, the Lions would lose an NFL-record 26 road games in a row, and go 0–8 on the road in each of the following two seasons.
+After beating the Chicago Bears, 16–7, at Soldier Field on October 28, the Lions would lose an NFL-record 26 road games in a row, and go 0–8 on the road in each of the following two seasons.